diatrophy/pxComponents/README.md

 - http://johnrobinsn.github.io/pxScene2d/docs/

 # TODO

 - shadow images can be hosted at pxComponents and loaded in via a url

 # Missing documentation
 - rx,rz
 - moveToFront

+# Open Questions
+- Do Remote key codes correspond to keyboard key codes ?